 - Attend refresher sessions periodically to maintain certification

-- Where possible, we prefer that Trainees have completed the Self-Management Workshop as a participant before training as a leader
+- Where possible, we prefer that Trainees have completed a Self-Management Workshop as a participant before training as a leader

 - Complete a police reference check